|

 Q: What is the most widespread theory about the origin of the universe?
 The most recognized cosmological model is the Big Bang, which describes a massive cataclysm as the starting point of the universe.

-Q: What are the different phases of the formation of the universe?
-The formation of the universe is divided into several stages, including the radiation era, followed by the matter era.
+Q: What are the different phases of the universe’s formation?
+The formation of the universe is divided into several stages, notably the radiation era, followed by the matter era.

-Q: What was happening before the Big Bang?
+Q: What happened before the Big Bang?
 Some theories, such as string theory, suggest that the Big Bang could be the result of a prior process rather than an absolute beginning.

-Q: Can the universe be born from nothing?
+Q: Can the universe have been born from nothing?
 Yes, some interpretations of quantum theory suggest that the universe could emerge from a fluctuation within the quantum vacuum.

 Q: How does cosmology deal with life?
 Cosmology also explores the relationships between the emergence of life and major cosmological events.

-Q: What is the link between cosmology and philosophy?
+Q: What is the connection between cosmology and philosophy?
 Cosmology raises numerous philosophical questions, particularly about the nature of the universe and the existence of its creation.

-Q: How have sciences evolved to explain the origin of the universe?
-Cosmological models have gradually evolved from early ideas to modern theories such as the Big Bang theory.
+Q: How have the sciences evolved to explain the origin of the universe?
+Cosmological models have gradually evolved, from early ideas to modern theories such as the Big Bang theory.